nforgeio/neonSDK/Doc/DEVELOPER.md

   * **Close** Visual Studio to install any updates
   * **NOTE:** You need sign into Visual Studio using a Windows account (like **sally@neonforge.com** for internal developers)

 11. Create a **shortcut** for Visual Studio and configure it to run as **administrator**.
-To build and run neonKUBE applications and services, **Visual Studio run with elevated privileges** to build neonKUBE.
+To build and run neonSDK applications and services, **Visual Studio run with elevated privileges** to build neonSDK.

 12. Disable **Visual Studio YAML validation:**